-9) The communal area is kept free of flammable items.
-The communal areas should be checked on a regular basis by Caretaking / Cleaning teams and all items of rubbish removed.
+11) Communal areas are kept free of flammable items.
+The communal areas are checked on a regular basis by Caretaking / Cleaning teams 365 days per year and all items of rubbish are immediately removed.
+There is also an out of hour's service that allows combustible items of furniture/ rubbish to be removed.